richardgaywood/paydata.org/content/sprawlrunners/magic/astral_space.md

 ### Movement

 Movement in the Astral has two speeds: 'slow' is Pace 100, 'fast' is 5 km per initiative turn.
 At the 'fast' rate, everything whizzes past in an incomprehensible blur, so it's really only useful for long distance travel where the mage knows where they are going.
+(Mages who do a lot of long-range astral travel get really good at memorising maps!)

 Astral beings can fly freely up to the limits of the manasphere (about 80 km).
 They can pass through any solid objects, but cannot pass through the living earth as that has its own aura.